Adverse Credit

 Bad credit mortgages: Can you get a mortgage with adverse credit?

-If you’re hoping to buy a property or remortgage soon but have got into financial trouble in the past, you might be wondering “can I get a mortgage with bad credit?”.
+If you’re looking to buy a property or remortgage soon but have faced financial difficulties in the past, you might be asking, “Can I get a mortgage with bad credit?”.
+Lenders consider your credit score when determining how much you can borrow or if you qualify for a mortgage, as it indicates the risk of lending to you.

-The good news is that it’s not impossible to purchase a property with bad credit — sometimes you might just need a helping hand.
-Here at The Mortgage Genie, we have a team of expert mortgage brokers who have helped countless clients find a mortgage for bad credit.
-So, carry out a free credit check (free for 30 days, then £14.99 a month - cancel online any time) and contact us today if your credit rating isn’t the strongest but you’re looking to buy soon.
+The good news is that purchasing a property with bad credit is possible; you may just need some assistance.
+At The Mortgage Genie, our expert mortgage brokers have successfully helped many clients secure mortgages despite poor credit.
+Start with a free credit check (free for 30 days, then £14.99/month, cancel online anytime), and contact us today if your credit rating isn’t ideal but you’re ready to buy.

 Get Personalised Quote

-Below, we’ve also answered any questions you might have about getting a mortgage with bad credit so you can be prepared for some of the hurdles you might face along the way.
+Below, we’ve addressed common questions about getting a mortgage with bad credit to help you prepare for potential challenges.
 We’ll cover:

 What is bad credit?

-In the United Kingdom, three major credit reference agencies (CRAs) maintain credit reports for individuals: Experian, Equifax, and TransUnion.
-While each of these CRAs may have slight variations in their information and scoring methods, they generally agree on categorising your credit as good or bad.
+In the United Kingdom, three major credit reference agencies (CRAs) - Experian, Equifax, and TransUnion - maintain individuals' credit reports.
+While each CRA may have slight variations in their data and scoring methods, they generally align in classifying credit as either good or bad.

 Can you get a mortgage with bad credit?